gurase/SmartThings-Home-Assistant-Connect/README.md

 # SmartThings-Home-Assistant-Connect

+## THIS PROJECT IS NO LONGER BEING MAINTAINED

 This SmartApp allows you to connect your existing Home Assistant devices to SmartThings.
 The main reason I created this is because I was frustrated by the limitations of the emulated_hue component, specifically with Google Home.
 With your Home Assistant devices available in SmartThings, you can connect your SmartThings hub to Alexa/Google Home instead of relying on emulated_hue.

 ## Supported Devices, Features, and Limitations